Types of Built-In Functions

 CASE expression WHEN value THEN result END Case-based condition CASE [Region] WHEN “East” THEN “E” ELSE “Other” END “E” or “Other”

-IFNULL(expression, value) Returns value if expression is NULL IFNULL([Discount], 0) Returns 0 if discount is NULL
+IFNULL(expression, value) Returns a value if the expression is NULL IFNULL([Discount], 0) Returns 0 if discount is NULL

 ISNULL(expression) Checks if the value is NULL ISNULL([Profit]) TRUE or FALSE